Thank You Letter for a Gift: Notes, Cards and Messages

 How to Write a Thank-You Note for a Gift

-Copy-paste can make a gift thank-you feel flat.
-Adapt the gift, occasion, relationship and one real use or memory so your thank-you note for a gift sounds personal without becoming too long.
-If the gift was connected to hospitality, a visit or a weekend away, compare the tone with our thank-you letter after a stay.
+Copy-and-paste messages can make a gift thank-you feel flat.
+Adapt the gift, occasion, relationship, and one real use or memory so your thank-you note for a gift sounds personal without becoming too long.
+If the gift was connected to hospitality, a visit, or a weekend away, compare the tone with our thank-you letter after a stay.

 ➡️ More practical writing help in our guide how to write a personal letter that still sounds natural